 In addition, the symptoms of rosacea typically follow a pattern.
 Initially, the central areas of the face are affected, with flushing spreading over time to the cheeks, forehead, chin, and nose.
 Rosacea can even extend to include the eyes, ears, chest, and back.

 Tiny blood vessels, pimples, and pustules sometimes, but not always, crop up in the red areas of the face.
 As such, rosacea is commonly mistaken for acne.
 However, with rosacea, no blackheads appear.
-Therefore, the absence of blackheads can help distinguish rosacea from acne.
+The absence of blackheads can help distinguish rosacea from acne.

 It's worth noting that more than half of people with rosacea develop a problem called ocular rosacea, in which the eyes sting, burn, and feel gritty.
 Left untreated, this may lead to problems with vision.